MechanicalRock/mechanicalrock.github.io/_posts/2020-01-27-serverless-express-openapi.md

 # Introduction

 APIs are everywhere these days as the popularity of microservices continues to increase and cloud usage skyrockets.
 Everyone and their dog is building an API from the scrappiest start-up to the crustiest enterprise.
 Unfortunately I see a lot of wasted development effort spent on regression testing and hand-cranking client code by would-be API architects.
 Time, effort, money - all things that can be saved by crafting an API specification using a format like OpenAPI.

+The code for this tutorial can be found [here](https://github.com/matt-tyler/simple-node-api-openapi).

 # What is OpenAPI